 What it is

 A shared experience is anything two people go through at the same time, in the same place, with some emotion attached: the gym class mile, the late project deadline, the road trip, the storm that knocked the power out.
-School made friendship effortless because it was a machine for generating these, eight hours a day, whether you wanted them or not.
-Adult life generates almost none by default, which is a big part of why making friends after school feels impossible.
+School and work made friendship feel effortless because they were machines for generating these, eight hours a day, whether you wanted them or not.
+Adult life outside those structures generates almost none by default, which is a big part of why making friends after school feels impossible when it never used to.

 Why it matters